Cordyceps extract health benefit, supplement dosage,

 Int J Sport Nutr Exerc Metab.
 2004; Parcell AC, , Myrer JW.
 Human Performance Research Center at Brigham Young Uninversity, Provo, UT, USA.

 It is purported that supplementation with Cordyceps Sinensis (CordyMax Cs-4) will improve oxidative capacity and endurance performance.
-The intent of this investigation was to examine the effects of CordyMax Cs-4 supplementation on VO<(2peak,) ventilatory threshold, and endurance performance in endurance-trained cyclists.
-Twenty-two male cyclists participated in 5 weeks of supplementation with CordyMax Cs-4 tablets (3 g/d).
-VO(2peak) was similar within and between placebo and treatment (CS) groups prior to and following the supplementation period.
+The intent of this investigation was to examine the effects of CordyMax Cs-4 supplementation on endurance performance in endurance-trained cyclists.
+Twenty-two male cyclists participated in 5 weeks of supplementation with CordyMax Cs-4 tablets 3 grams a day.
 Five weeks of CordyMax Cs-4 supplementation has no effect on aerobic capacity or endurance exercise performance in endurance-trained male cyclists.

 Effects of a commercial herbal-based formula on exercise